Margret Grebowicz: Career

 After her doctorate, Grebowicz taught at University of Houston–Downtown and wrote papers on feminist epistemology, radical democracy, French philosophy, and visual culture.
 She also translated poetry from Polish into English, including works by Ewa Lipska.
 In September 2003, she sang in her debut performance as the lead vocalist for the bossa nova Brazilian jazz group Com Você.
 Grebowicz had previously not sung since she was a child.
 She performs songs in English and Portuguese.
-In 2010, Grebowitz released an album called Com Você with Sunnyside Records along with musicians, Stan Killian, Ben Monder, Matvei Sigalov, Viviane Arnoux, and Scott Colley.
+In 2010, Grebowicz released an album called Com Você with Sunnyside Records along with musicians, Stan Killian, Ben Monder, Matvei Sigalov, Viviane Arnoux, and Scott Colley.

 In 2010, she was a Leverhulme Fellow at University of Dundee where she researched Internet pornography and political ontology.
 From 2010 to 2017, Grebowicz was a jazz vocalist living in New York City and worked as an associate professor of philosophy at Goucher College, and also was an affiliate faculty of the Goucher environmental studies program.
 In May 2018, Grebowicz announced that she was leaving Goucher.
 Since 2020, Grebowicz has been an associate professor at the University of Silesia in Katowice, Poland.
 Her recent essays have appeared in The Atlantic, Slate, and The Philosophical Salon.

 Grebowicz is the editor of Practices, a forthcoming book series from Duke University Press.

 Other forthcoming publications include Lyotard and Critical Practice, (Bloomsbury Publishing, 2022); and Rescue Me, a short book about dog owner culture (University of Minnesota Press, 2022).

 She serves on the executive committee of the International Association for Environmental Philosophy.